matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

    \kappa & = & \frac{-1}{\log(1-p)}
 \end{eqnarray}
 being $\delta t$ the time between samples of the controller, *i.e.*, the inverse of the sampling frequency of the controller.) -->

-- TODISCUSS: we could omit the expresisions for a and kappa.

 ### Saturation
 To increase safety in the controller, some of the filtered variables (the stiffness and damping factors $K^\mathrm{ca}$, $D^\mathrm{ca}$, $K^\mathrm{ns}$ and $D^\mathrm{ns}$, and the desired external force command $F_{\mathrm{c}}^\mathrm{ext}$) can be saturated between user-defined maximum and minimum limits, *i.e.*, for an example variable $\alpha$: